Stella-IT/XenXenXenSe/README.md

 ## Notice
 **BREAKING CHANGES:**
-Since, [*"master"* term in technological industries](https://en.wikipedia.org/wiki/Master/slave_(technology)) triggers and offends some , maintainer (@MisakaMikoto0502) has been decided this breaking changes to this repository.
+Since, [*"master"* term in technological industries](https://en.wikipedia.org/wiki/Master/slave_(technology)) triggers and offends some people, maintainer (@MisakaMikoto0502) has been decided this breaking changes to this repository.
 Since this change can affect all of the forked repositories, Please make sure you have your default branch is using name *"main"* if else, please change it to *"main"*.
 Thank you.

 **SLOW UPDATE NOTICE:**